As featured in the Cookery School Handbook

 - 4 tablespoons olive oil

 - 1 large onion, peeled and finely chopped

 - 285g/10 oz risotto rice

 - 1.2L / 2 pints hot vegetable or chicken stock (a little more may be required)

 - 85g / 3 oz parmesan cheese, grated (if vegetarian, make sure the parmesan you’re using is free of animal products!)

-Cut the asparagus spears into 5cm / 2 inch pieces and cover with water.
+- Cut the asparagus spears into 5cm / 2 inch pieces, place in a small pan and cover with water.

-Pour the oil into a saucepan set over a medium high heat, add the onion and fry until a light golden brown.
+- Pour the oil into a saucepan set over a medium high heat.
+Add the onion and fry until light golden brown.

-Risotto must be eaten immediately before it congeals and becomes sticky.
-If you need to ‘hold’ it before serving, cook for about 15 minutes and then finish off by adding the final amount of stock just before eating.
+Risotto should be eaten immediately before it congeals and becomes sticky.
+If you need to ‘hold’ it before serving, cook for about 15 minutes and then finish off by adding the final amount of stock just before serving.